buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 ## Movement

 > A slower moving object cannot be caught by a faster one; since the one that follows must reach the point that the one being followed occupied and where the latter is no longer (when the second arrives); in this way the first always maintains an advantage over the second.
-(Zeno's Paradox)
+(Zeno' \*\*s Paradox)

-A character's movement is determined by their size and race, and by what they carry, weights, encumbrances, but also magic and magic items.
+A character' \*\*s movement is determined by their size and race, and by what they carry, weights, encumbrances, but also magic and magic items.

-The Movement written in the character's race is the indication of how many meters per Action (of Movement) the character can make.
+The Movement written in the character' \*\*s race is the indication of how many meters per Action (of Movement) the character can make.

 A creature or character might also decide to move faster than usual, i.e., running (Dash Action).

 The Dash Action is a special Movement Action; it consists of running for that Action.
 If a **Dash** Action is executed, the meters traveled are doubled (2x9 meters for a human); for a dwarf (Movement 6m) it means doing 12 meters, in one Action.
-It's also possible to make multiple Dash Actions, up to 3 in a round, i.e., run for 6 times your movement.
+It' \*\*s also possible to make multiple Dash Actions, up to 3 in a round, i.e., run for 6 times your movement.

 The character who takes a Dash Action is running and has a penalty of 1d6 on the Attack Roll, Defense decreases by 4 until the beginning of their next round, and they are considered Distracted for spell casting.